AC59852/caron_austin_1056_Project4/README.md

 <br>
 Start to shrink the window, and the boxes get smaller.
 But once you git 640px, that's where the magic happens.
 <br>
-Those 4 bars sitting side by side, turn into 2, and they stack on top of eachother!
+Those 4 bars sitting side by side, turn into 2, and they stack on top of eachother, and they change colours!

 ### Tools Used